-Austin, Texas February 25, 2020

-This section of the financial statements of the Capital Metropolitan Transportation Authority (CMTA, Capital Metro or the Authority) offers a narrative overview and analysis of the financial activities for fiscal year ended September 30, 2019 and 2018.
+Austin, Texas March 26, 2021 This section of the financial statements of the Capital Metropolitan Transportation Authority (CMTA, Capital Metro, or the Authority) offers a narrative overview and analysis of the financial activities for fiscal year ended September 30, 2020 and 2019.
 The information contained within the Management Discussion and Analysis (MD&A) should be considered only part of a greater whole.
-The reader of this statement should take time to read and evaluate all sections of this report, including the footnotes and other supplementary information that is provided in addition to this MD&A.
+The reader of this statements should take time to read and evaluate all sections of this report, including the footnotes and other supplementary information that is provided in addition to this MD&A.